Diet and Irritable Bowel Syndrome (IBS)

 Probiotics

 Probiotics contain bacteria that may help you.
-Some people with IBS have a different balance of bacteria (microflora) in the gut than the general population.
+Some people with IBS have a different balance of bacteria (microflora) in the gut than other people.

-The scientific studies on probiotics on IBS symptoms show mixed results.
+The scientific studies on probiotics in IBS symptoms show mixed results.
+The research is promising but it is still very new.
 Trying a probiotic is not harmful in IBS, so it is something which you may wish to try.

 There are lots of different brands available, containing different strains of bacteria in different forms and doses.
-If you are considering trialling probiotics here are some general guidelines to follow:
+There is no way to know whether your IBS will respond to probiotics, or which brand or strain will help you the most.

 • Take the probiotic daily and follow the manufacturer’s instructions.

-• You need to try it for 4 weeks before you will know if it works for you.
+• You need to try it for four weeks before you will know if it works for you.

 • If your symptoms don’t get better try a different brand.